GittyBittyLitty/OpenEPaper/hardware/Building-an-Access-Point.md

 | AP and flasher | OpenEPaperLink_AP_and_Flasher | esp32-s3 | 8MB | 16 MB |

-### Building S3 firmware from source
+### Building the Primary ESP32 firmware from source

 It is only necessary to build the firmware from source if you want to modify it.
 Otherwise https://install.openepaperlink.de is the way to go!

-The code for an AP's S3 processor is located in the ESP32_AP-Flasher/subdirectory.
+The code for an AP's ESP32 processor is located in the ESP32_AP-Flasher/subdirectory.

-The S3 code is a PlatformIO project.
+The ESP32 code is a PlatformIO project.
 If this doesn't mean anything to you see https://https://platformio.org/install for more information and instruction on now to install it.

 Once you have PlatformIO installed you can build the desired image by running